fjodor-rybakov/discord-nestjs/README.md

 For convenience, the library already has an implementation of `TransformPipe` and `ValidationPipe`.

 First thing you need to do is create a DTO class.
-First, each field in the class must be marked with the `@Expose` decorator from the" class-transform "library, secondly, it is necessary to mark how we will enter data into the variable.
+First, each field in the class must be marked with the `@Expose` decorator from the "class-transform" library, secondly, it is necessary to mark how we will enter data into the variable.
 Use the `@ArgNum` and `@ArgRange` decorators for markup.
 `@ArgNum` takes the value at the index.
 Think of `@ArgRange` as a `slice` function for arrays.